ParagNirwan/NowPlaying/README.md

 <img width="658" height="220" alt="image" src="https://github.com/user-attachments/assets/6c88863d-8db6-4180-b794-ad8d8b6de924" />

-Then, it displays this information in a transparent WPF popup that fades in and out automatically.
+Then, it displays this information in a WPF popup that slides in and out automatically.

 🛠️ Tech Stack
 Component	Description